Adam Schriemer

-Adam Schriemer (born August 17, 1995) is a Canadian male volleyball player.
-He is a member of the Canada men's national volleyball team and German club SVG Lüneburg.
-He currently serves as the head coach of Trinity Western University men's volleyball team.
+Adam Schriemer (born August 17, 1995) is a Canadian male volleyball coach and former player.
+He was a member of the Canada men's national volleyball team in 2019.
+He is currently the head coach of Trinity Western Spartans men's volleyball team.

-Career
+Playing career

 Club

 Adam played post-secondary volleyball at Trinity Western University.
 During his time there he led the Spartans to four straight national U Sports championships between 2014 and 2018, winning in 2016 and 2017.
-Following his post-secondary career, he signed with German club SVG Lüneburg.
+Following his post-secondary career, he signed with German club SVG Lüneburg, playing with them for one season.

-National Team
+National team

 Adam joined the senior Canadian national team in 2019, playing in the Nations League.

+Coaching career

+Following his playing career, Schriemer joined the Trinity Western Spartans as an assistant coach in 2019.
+In 2022, he was named interim co-head coach of the Spartans, and in 2023 he became the head coach of the Spartans.